dswesty/Laplace2D/README.md

 # Laplace2D
 This code is a modern Fortran implementation of a 2D Laplace solver which is very similar to the 2D Poisson solver from "Using MPI" by Gropp, Lusk, Skjellum, MIT Press (2014) https://wgropp.cs.illinois.edu/usingmpiweb/  .
-The code in this repository demonstrates  how to solve the 2D Laplace equation in parallel, using the finite difference method and a simple a Jacobi iteration scheme, using the MPI message passing library to achieve a parallelism.
+The code in this repository demonstrates  how to solve the 2D Laplace equation in parallel, using the finite difference method and a simple a Jacobi iteration scheme, together the MPI message passing library to achieve a parallelism.
 For details see "Using MPI" chapter 4.
 The solution of the Laplace equation in this case yields the temperature field for a plate heated on two boundaries.

 A makefile is included that will build the code assuming that an MPI implementation which provides an mpif90 script is present.
 Both the MPICH (https://www.mpich.org) and Open MPI (https://www.open-mpi.org/) implentations of the MPI standard should provide these scripts.
 The code can be built on the Linux command command line with the command: